replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 There are two types of snapshots:
   * **Full snapshots (Recommended)**: Backs up the admin console and all application data.
 For embedded clusters, this also backs up the Docker registry, which is required for air gapped installations.

     Object-stored data that does not use PVCs, such as Rook and Ceph, require custom hooks for backups.
 Custom hooks are configured by your vendor.
-See [Full Snapshots](#full).
+See [Full Snapshots](snapshots-creating#full) in _Creating Snapshots_.

   * **Partial snapshots**: Backs up the application volumes and manifest files.
-See [Partial Snapshots](#partial).
+See [Partial Snapshots](snapshots-creating#partial) in _Creating Snapshots_.

 Snapshots are useful for rollback and disaster recovery scenarios.
 They are not intended to be used for application migration scenarios.

 ## Limitations and Considerations

-- By default, Kubernetes installer provisioned clusters are preconfigured in the admin console to store backups in a locally-provisioned object store.
-This object store is sufficient for only rollbacks and downgrades and is not a suitable configuration for disaster recovery.
-Replicated recommends that you configure a snapshots storage destination that is external to the cluster in the admin console for Kubernetes installer clusters.
+- By default, Kubernetes installer provisioned clusters are preconfigured to store backups in a locally-provisioned object store that is sufficient for only rollbacks and downgrades, but not suitable for disaster recovery.
+Replicated recommends that you configure an external storage destination in the admin console for Kubernetes installer cluster snapshots.

 - Only full snapshots are usable in disaster recovery scenarios.